ioerger/transit2/src/pytransit/doc/source/transit_overview2.rst

 * If you select an output file in the panel, it will provide a dropdown with Actions you can perform, including  displaying the file as a table (or figure, if it is an image, such as volcano plots, heatmaps, etc).
 Some output files have customized Actions, such as making a volcano plot from output of resampling, or making a heatmap from the output file after running ANOVA or ZINB.

-* One of the most common and important Actions is to perform **Pathway Enrichment Analysis** on the genes found to be significant by one of the other analyses (e.g. gumbel, hmm, resampling, ANOVA).
+* One of the most common and important Actions (Select Tool drowdown under Results Files) is to perform is **Pathway Enrichment Analysis** on the genes found to be significant by one of the other analyses (e.g. gumbel, hmm, resampling, ANOVA).
 Most of these output files have a column with adjusted P-values, and "hits" are usually defined as Padj<0.05.
 If you have more than about 20 hits, you can use Pathway Enrichment Analysis to determine whether they share functional similarities.
 There are several systems of pathways available, including COG categories and GO terms.

 Pre-Processing